 This mistake is particularly common with multiple choice questions where participants are given a list of options to choose from.
 Sometimes it’s just hard to map out all the possible options that exist.
 The easiest solution to this is to always offer an “Other” or “None of these” option so that there is at least an outlet for participants who can’t find an option that fits them.

-Last, but definitely not least, one of the biggest mistakes I see people make when writing research questions is asking questions that seem interesting, but don’t actually help them make the decisions they are running the survey in order to make.
+Last, but definitely not least, one of the biggest mistakes I see people make when writing research questions is asking questions that seem interesting, but don’t actually help them make the decisions they are running the study in order to make.

 This is an easier trap to fall into than most people realize, but it’s also pretty easy to prevent by adding two steps to your process: